LeoVen/cvx/SPECS.md

 5. All function definitions for the data structure, following a specific order:
   * Initializers and destructors come first (but between them there is no specific order)
   * Getters come second (accessing specific properties of the struct)
-  * Other operations come last (in no specific order)
+  * Other operations that are specific to the data structure come last (in no specific order, but still logically grouped)
 6. All iterator function definitions
   * They must also follow a similar logic to the data structure, where
   * Initializers come first, then getters and then the other operations